superflash41/arc-vis/README.md

 - Exploration of the input-output relationships
 - Understanding of the structure and complexity of different tasks

-## About the Dataset
+## About ARC
 The ARC dataset consists of 7,784 tasks, each with a unique grid-based input and output.
 The tasks are divided into two categories: *train* and *test*.
 The training set contains 4,000 tasks, while the test set contains 3,784 tasks.
 Each task is represented as a grid of colored squares, where the colors are represented by numbers from 0 to 9.

 More detail on the benchmark's official [repository](https://github.com/fchollet/ARC-AGI).

 ## Usage

-To use the application just go to this [website](https://superflash41.github.io/arc-vis/), and to run it locally clone the repository and use the following commands:
+To use the application just go to this [website](https://superflash41.github.io/arc-vis/), and to run it locally use the following commands:

 ```bash
 cd arc-vis/f